Lightbox Film Center

 No one has favorited this theater yet

 International House, designed by architects Bower & Fradley as a 14-story Brutalist style building, opened in the Fall of 1970 as a dormitory and cultural center.
-International House had been founded nearby in 1910 and moved to larger premises in 1959 at the Whittier Hotel at 15th Street & Cherry Street in City Center, Philadelphia, but the hotel was demolished to widen a street.
+International House had been founded nearby in West Philadelphia in 1910 and in 1918 moved to 3050 Spruce Street to the Frank Furness designed Pott’s Mansion, which still exists.
+International House moved to larger premises in 1959 at the Whittier Hotel at 15th Street & Cherry Street in City Center, Philadelphia, but the hotel was demolished to widen a street.

 The auditorium is on the ground floor of a 5-story atrium that functions as an internal street.
 When the building opened, what became the auditorium was termed a “general purpose meeting room” had a stage and removable seating with a capacity of 700.

 In October/November 1974, the first International cinema film series took place at International House.
 In 1975, Linda Blackaby started The Neighborhood Film & Video Project at 3601 Locust Walk at the University of Pennsylvania campus.
 Starting in 1979, that program merged with International House and relocated to what was then named Hopkinson Hall at International House.
 After a major renovation in the 1980’s to install proper seating, lighting and curtains, it became a hub for independent filmmaking community.
 In 1992, International House launched the Philadelphia Festival of World Cinema which it administered until TLA Entertainment took over that festival in 2001.
 In 1997 following the departure of Linda Blackaby the NFVP name was retired and the film program became the International House Arts Center.